uPortal-Attic/uportal-app-framework/docs/configuration.md

 by the portal.
 Currently this only used for notifications.
 [Example](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/groups.json).
 + **loginSilentURL**: See **APP_FLAGS.loginOnLoad** for usage.
-+ **portalLayoutRestEndpoint**: If set and you change your skin in beta settings, it will also set the skin in uPortal. e.g.: **'/portal/api/layout'**
++ **portalLayoutRestEndpoint**: If set, selecting a skin in beta settings will also set the skin in the user's uPortal profile. e.g.: **'/portal/api/layout'**

 ### NAMES